Varadero: Tourism

 Varadero Beach gets 1 million foreign visitors per year.

 Varadero is known as a tourist resort town, with more than 20 km of white sandy beaches.
 The first tourists visited Varadero as early as the 1870s, and for years it was considered an elite resort.
 In 1910 the annual rowing regatta was started; five years later the first hotel, named Varadero, which later was renamed Club Nautico, was built.
-Tourism grew in the early 1930s as Irénée du Pont, an American millionaire, built his estate on the peninsula (now Maison Xanadu or DuPont House).
-People who have stayed in the area include Al Capone.
+Tourism grew in the early 1930s as Irénée Du Pont de Nemours, an American millionaire, built his estate on the peninsula (now Maison Xanadu or Du Pont House).
+At Penas de Bernardino People who have stayed in the area include Al Capone.

 After the Cuban Revolution in 1959, many mansions were expropriated from their rich owners.
 These mansions soon became museums.
-As a symbol of the new integrated tourism for Cubans and foreign visitors of all social classes, the Park of the 8000 Cubicles (Parque de las 8000 Taquillas) was built in 1960.
+As a symbol of the new integrated tourism for Cubans and foreign visitors of all social classes, the Park of the 8000 Cubicles (Parque de las 8000 Taquillas, Arq.
+Mario Miguel Girona Fernández) was built in 1960.
 Visitors could leave their belongings in the basement of the park, had access to sanitary installations and gastronomic services on the first floor, and could rent bathing articles and swimsuits.
 The surroundings of the park became the center of the city.